 Q: Will the library be open?

-A: Campus opening times which relate to the library are available from the Academic Hub 2020/21 homepage and you can also find out more about campus access, guidance and protocols on the safe and welcoming campuses pages of our website.
+A: The latest information on campus access is available here and you can also find out more about guidance and protocols on the safe and welcoming campuses pages of our website.

 UWS Library has an extensive collection of online resources that support teaching, learning and research.
-For more information about our online resources, please visit our Finding Books, Articles & More page of the Library website.
+For more information about our online resources, please visit our finding books, articles and more page of the library website.
 You can search our library collection 24/7 using One Search.
 If you require library support, including 1-to-1 online appointments with our Academic Librarians, you can access this online via email (email@example.com) or via the Self Service Portal (hub.uws.ac.uk).

 Our staff will be available remotely to assist you.
 We also offer a number of online guides, videos and FAQs which you can access at #uwslibTalks Padlet.
 Find out more about library resources here.